 - 5.3.1.
-Degrees with distinction shall be awarded to graduands who have completed a three-vear undergraduate degree [excluding the first trimester's results] or a Masters by coursework degree who achieve a distinction average during the course.
+Degrees with distinction shall be awarded to graduands who have completed a three-year undergraduate degree [excluding the first trimester's results] or a Masters by coursework degree who achieve a distinction average during the course.
 To be eligible for the award, the student must have completed at least fifty percent of their degree at the Institute. - 5.3.2.
 Degrees with high distinction shall be awarded to graduands who have completed a three-year undergraduate degree [excluding the first trimester's results] or a Masters by coursework degree who achieve a high distinction average during the course.
-To be eligible for the award, the student must have completed at least fifty percent of their degree at the Institute.

-5.4.
-Process for determining which students will be recognised for academic excellence
+To be eligible for the award, the student must have completed at least fifty percent of their degree at the Institute. - 5.4.
+Process for determining which students will be recognised for academic excellence - 5.4.1.

-- 5.4.1.
 At the end of each trimester the Academic Registrar will provide the Chair of the Academic Board with the names and academic record of students who have fulfilled the academic requirements for graduation and have a grade point average of 6.5 or greater.
 This does not apply to students who completed a masters by research degree, as the thesis component, for those graduating, is graded only as a pass. - 5.4.2.
 The academic record of students who have fulfilled the criteria will be considered by the Chair of Academic Board who will formally recommend those students to the Chair of Board, for delegated approval on behalf of the Board. - 5.4.3.
 Once the Chair of the Board has approved the recipients of the awards, the recipients will be notified of their award by the Academic Registrar [or nominee] indicating that the award either will be presented at the Institute's graduation ceremony in December of each year, or if the student graduates in absentia, sent by registered mail. - 5.4.4.
-Following graduation, the names of the award recipients will be announced on the Institute's website and on the Institute's Virtual Honour Board.
+The names of the award recipients are listed in the graduation booklet.